Ohio Dissolution FAQ: Nine Commonly Asked Questions

 What are the benefits of a dissolution?

 A dissolution provides the exact legal effect as a divorce--the marital relationship is terminated.
-Getting a dissolution instead of an adversarial divorce avoids conflict, gives you control over the outcome, and allows more flexibility in arrangements concerning property and children.
+Getting a dissolution instead of an adversarial divorce avoids conflict, gives you control over the outcome and allows more flexibility in arrangements concerning property and children.

 How is child custody handled in a dissolution?

 Parenting plans usually include agreements concerning child support, parenting time, tax and financial responsibilities and health insurance.
-If the spouses cannot agree on all of these issue then they will have to file instead for divorce meaning important decisions regarding their children will be decided by the court.
+If the spouses cannot agree on all of these issues then they will have to file instead for divorce meaning important decisions regarding their children will be decided by the court.

 Who shouldn’t get a dissolution?

 A divorce may be necessary if one party wants to end the marriage but the other party doesn’t want to.
 A divorce allows the person who wants to end the relationship to do so, even if the other party doesn’t agree.

 Even when both spouses want to end the marriage, if they still are unable to agree on the terms, they will most likely have to file for a divorce.